StackingDeezLayers/Trident-RSCS/README.md

 With high speeds and klipper, one or two 5015s is not enough.
 You need more cooling, with less weight on the toolhead!

 ### Drawbacks to using RSCS..?
-You will have to drill some holes in your acrylic panel, which is going to be a big turn off for alot of people, but I promise, you will like it.
+1. You will have to drill some holes in your acrylic panel, which is going to be a big turn off for alot of people, but I promise, you will like it.
+2. You can not use an endstop pod/hall effect pod.
+You have to use a micro switch on the A or B drive, and on the toolhead.
+You can also use sensorless